🎉 Get a 1% match on 401(k) rollovers and IRA contributions. Learn more

 • Stocks represent shares of ownership in a company and can be purchased through a brokerage account.

-• Before investing in stocks, determine your investing approach and consider your time horizon.
+• Before investing in stocks, it may be wise to determine your investing approach and consider your time horizon.

 • Different ways to invest in stocks include self-managed investing, using a financial advisor, or utilizing robo-advisors.

-• The amount you invest in stocks depends on your budget and financial goals.
+• The amount you invest in stocks will likely depend on your budget and financial goals.

-• Choose stocks based on thorough research, including analyzing a company’s financial statements and valuation metrics.
+• Investors may want to choose stocks based on thorough research, including analyzing a company’s financial statements and valuation metrics.

 How to Start Investing in Stocks: 5 Steps